goldbattle/rm-importer/README.md

 The tool is built with [wailsv2](https://github.com/wailsapp/wails).
 The UI is implemented in Typescript/Svelte, file downloading itself is done in Golang.

+### Supported rM software version
+Around 3.10+, around that version the local server requests got updated.

+Tested on Version 3.16.2.3 on reMarkable 2.

+### Steps before running the `rm-exporter`
+* Enable USB connection in the Storage settings.
+Without the permission the app can't find the tablet;
+* For long exports with large number of files, turn off Sleep Mode in the Battery settings.
+For some reason the local

 ### Building steps
 1. Install [wails v2](https://wails.io/docs/gettingstarted/installation).
 2. Clone the project